You are considered an international freshman applicant if you:

 You must have completed each of the courses in the comprehensive pattern of college preparatory subject requirement ("a-g" courses) with a grade of 'C' or better, prior to high school graduation.

-Your secondary education must be in an academic track, intended for college/university preparation and be deemed similar in preparation to what is required of U.S. graduates.
+Your secondary education must be in an academic track, intended for college/university preparation and be deemed similar in preparation to what is required of U.S. high school graduates.

 Grade Point Average (GPA)